fqlx/flightaware-to-foreflight/README.md

 # FlightAware to ForeFlight KML Converter

-This tool converts FlightAware tracklog URLs to ForeFlight-compatible KML files.
-It allows users to enter a FlightAware URL and download a converted KML file that can be imported into ForeFlight.
+This tool converts FlightAware Track Logs to ForeFlight-compatible KML files.
+It allows users to enter a FlightAware Track Log URL and download a converted KML file that can be imported into ForeFlight.

 ![screenshot](custom-user-map.png)